High-contrast random composites: homogenisation framework and new spectral phenomena: Auxiliary results for Theorem

-\end{lemma} \begin{proof} By extending $f^\e$ into a cube containing $K$ by zero and using appropriate scaling and translation argument one can see that it is sufficient to prove the statement of the lemma for the case $K=\square^{2\pi}$.
-Consider the Fourier series for $f^\e$:
+\end{lemma} \begin{proof} By extending $f^\e$ by zero into a cube containing $K$ and using appropriate scaling and translation arguments, it is sufficient to prove the statement of the lemma for the case $K=\square^{2\pi}$.
+To that end, consider the Fourier series for $f^\e$: